A well-thought-out set that includes almost every tool you'll ever need in the kitchen.

-It's expensive but you are paying for a comprehensive set that will last you for a long time.
+Expensive, but you are paying for a comprehensive set that will last you for a long time.

 With the exception of the silicone-topped turner, this set boasts an all-stainless steel design that looks great in contemporary kitchens.
 Includes some of the most popular kitchen tools.
+Built-in loops for hanging.
+Dishwasher-safe.

-A few of the pieces feel like they could bend easily.
 Will scratch some cookware surfaces, such as some nonstick coatings.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.